coda/packs-sdk/docs/guides/advanced/schemas.md

 });
 ```

-In your sync formula you only need to populate the fields of the reference object corresponding to the `id` and `primary` properties.
+In your sync formula you only need to populate the fields of the reference object corresponding to the `idProperty` and `displayProperty` fields.
 If your API only returns the ID of the referenced item, you can set the display value to "Not found" or something equivalent, as this value will only be shown when the referenced row hasn't been synced yet.

 !!! warning
     Reference schemas are only resolved to rows when they are used in a sync table.
 If used in a formula or column format they will always appear in a broken state, even if the row they are referencing is present.